openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 ```
 2. From `ocp-qe-perfscale-ci/scripts`, run `$ envsubst '${PROMETHEUS_USER_WORKLOAD_BEARER} ${THANOS_URL}' < netobserv-dittybopper.yaml.template > /tmp/netobserv-dittybopper.yaml`
 3. Clone the [performance-dashboards](https://github.com/cloud-bulldozer/performance-dashboards) repo if you haven't already
-4. From `performance-dashboards/dittybopper`, run `$ ./deploy.sh -t /tmp/netobserv-dittybopper.yaml -i $WORKSPACE/ocp-qe-perfscale-ci/scripts/NetObserv_Metrics.json`
+4. From `performance-dashboards/dittybopper`, run `$ ./deploy.sh -t /tmp/netobserv-dittybopper.yaml -i $WORKSPACE/ocp-qe-perfscale-ci/scripts/netobserv_dittybopper_ipfix.json` or `$ ./deploy.sh -t /tmp/netobserv-dittybopper.yaml -i $WORKSPACE/ocp-qe-perfscale-ci/scripts/netobserv_dittybopper_ebpf.json` depending on your collector agent
-5. If the data isn't visible, you can manually import it by going to the Grafana URL (can be obtained with `$ oc get routes -n dittybopper`), logging in as `admin`, and uploading the `NetObserv_Metrics.json` in the `Dashboards` view.
+5. If the data isn't visible, you can manually import it by going to the Grafana URL (can be obtained with `$ oc get routes -n dittybopper`), logging in as `admin`, and uploading the relevant dittybopper config file in the `Dashboards` view.

 ### Updating common parameters of flowcollector
 You can update common parameters of flowcollector with the following commands: